 - A mixture of debt and equity: currently around 80% held in loans and 20% in equity

-- After it has merged with Octopus Eclipse VCT, smaller, more growth orientated businesses will also feature
+- Following the merger with Octopus Eclipse VCT, smaller, more growth-orientated businesses will also feature

 Register your interest in Octopus Apollo VCT